iamrosada/php-proj/README.md

 ## Hi, Axismar

-``well, you need to watch some video, i will add here below, this video will help you to connect, i don't have the PhpAdmin in my computer, for that i did some steps that will help you.``
+``well, you need to watch some video, i will add here below, this video will help you to connect database mysql, i don't have the PhpAdmin in my computer, for that i did some steps that will help you.``

 ## the first video is